ChQf/ChQf.github.io/_pages/about.md

 ---

 ## News
 * Mar.
+2023, Submission: my new research manuscript (first-author) was submitted to *IEEE Transactions on Power Systems*.
+* Mar.
 2023, Submission: my new review manuscript (first-author) was submitted to *Journal of Modern Power Systems and Clean Energy*.
 * Feb.
 2023, Acceptance: my new research manuscript (first-author) was accepted by *2023 IEEE PESGM*.
 * Feb.
-2023, Submission: my new research manuscript (co-author) was accepted by *2023 IEEE PESGM*.
+2023, Acceptance: my new research manuscript (co-author) was accepted by *2023 IEEE PESGM*.
 * Jan.
 2023, Acceptance: my new research manuscript (co-author) was accepted by *IEEE Transactions on Power Systems*.
 * Nov.
 2022, Submission: my new research manuscript (co-author) was submitted to *IEEE Power Engineering Letters*.
 * Nov.
 2022, Award: I was awarded the Outstanding Master's Thesis of Fujian Province, China.